 Affordable, Flexible, and Transfer-friendly

-Minors available online for distance degree students include: early childhood education, library media and information science, science for the elementary teacher, special needs, mathematics, general science, accounting, and business administration.
+Minors available online for distance degree students include: early childhood education, library media, and information science, science for the elementary teacher, special needs, mathematics, general science, accounting, and business administration.
 Students with a previously earned bachelor's degree do not need to complete a minor.

 This program is designed in a cohort rotation.
 While you may enroll in courses as a full-time or part-time student, you must take the courses in the order outlined in the cohort rotation since the skills learned in the courses build on one another.
-Click here for the cohort course rotation to see the courses available for you to complete in the B.S.Ed.
-Elementary Education degree (Devils Lake students and Williston, Wahpeton, and Mayville students).

 Accreditation and Framework

-The Teacher Education Program at Mayville State University is accredited by the Council for the Accrediation of Educator Preparation (CAEP), formally the National Council for Accrediation of Teacher Education (NCATE).
+The Teacher Education Program at Mayville State University is accredited by the Council for the Accreditation of Educator Preparation (CAEP), formally the National Council for Accreditation of Teacher Education (NCATE).
 Our conceptual framework theme is The Reflective Experiential Teacher.
 The theme is based upon established learning concepts that students develop and demonstrate in their coursework, field experiences, and student teaching.
 The program includes a student cohort system with two field experiences that integrate all program elements.
 Candidates are taught to use a variety of research-based instructional strategies (e.g., multiple intelligences; learning styles; inquiry; cooperative learning; problem-based learning; journaling) as well as multiple performance-based assessment practices (e.g., journal reflections; tests; rubrics).

 Diversity and Technology

-Studies of multicultural and global perspectives are required in candidates' general, content and professional coursework.
+Studies of multicultural and global perspectives are required in candidates' general, content, and professional coursework.
 Candidates must create an electronic portfolio showcasing their ability to demonstrate content, pedagogical and professional knowledge, based upon the Interstate New Teachers Assessment and Support Consortium (INTASC) principles.
 The portfolio is reviewed and scored by two individuals; the candidate meets with the reviewers to discuss the artifacts and reflective rationales that have been chosen to showcase the ten INTASC Principles (e.g., meaningful content; child development; learning styles/diversity; planning for instruction).
 The reviewers determine whether or not the evidence reflects the INTASC premise that: An effective teacher must be able to integrate content knowledge with the specific strengths and needs of students to assure that all students learn and perform at high levels.